jyellick/obc-docs/protocol-spec.md

   - `consensus.Consenter`: interface that  allows consensus plugin to receive messages from the network.
   - `consensus.CPI`:  _Consensus Programming Interface_ (`CPI`) is used by consensus plugin to interact with rest of the stack.
 This interface is split in two parts:
 	  - `consensus.Communicator`: used to send (broadcast and unicast) messages to other validators; and
-	  - `consensus.BlockchainPackage`: which is used as an interface to the Open Blockchain execution framework as well as the ledger.
+	  - `consensus.LedgerStack`: which is used as an interface to the Open Blockchain execution framework as well as the ledger.

-As described below in more details, `consensus.BlockchainPackage` encapsulates, among other interfaces, the `consensus.Executor` interface, which is the key part of the consensus framework.
+As described below in more details, `consensus.LedgerStack` encapsulates, among other interfaces, the `consensus.Executor` interface, which is the key part of the consensus framework.
 Namely, `consensus.Executor` interface allows for a (batch of) transaction to be started, executed, rolled back if necessary, previewed, and potentially committed.
 A particular property that every consensus plugin needs to satisfy is that batches (blocks)  of transactions are committed to the ledger (via `consensus.Executor.CommitTxBatch`) in total order across all validators (see `consensus.Executor` interface description below for more details).

 Currently, consensus framework consists of 3 packages `consensus`, `controller`, and `helper`.
 The primary reason for `controller` and `helper` packages is to avoid "import cycle" in Go (golang) and minimize code changes for plugin to update.